keithhat/voron0/README.md

 * I bought this kit: https://www.aliexpress.com/item/1005005295642824.html
 	* When purchased I got with Drafon HF Hotend and Red ABS parts for AUD 943.02 (with shipping).
 	* As at 2025-05-01 it is: AUD 645.39 with no ABS and TZ-V6-2.0 (if wanted second...)
+* Siboor has a collection of useful links: https://docs.siboor.com/welcome-to-siboor/friendly-links

 # Notes
 * Do NOT do full apt upgrade on console.